 • Nominator, Portland Art Museum Contemporary Northwest Art Awards

-• Judge, Visual Codec "One Shot" competition and subsequent book
+• Juror, Visual Codec "One Shot" competition and book

-• Judge, "Best of Show" category, Beaverton Arts Commission Annual Visual Arts Showcase
+• Juror, "Best of Show" category, Beaverton Arts Commission Annual Visual Arts Showcase

-• Judge, e-merge 2008, a biennial exhibition sponsored by Bullseye Gallery
+• Juror, e-merge, a biennial exhibition sponsored by Bullseye Gallery

-• Seven-time host, local segments, Jerry Lewis MDA Labor Day Telethon
+• Seven-time host, local segments (WHLT-TV and KFSM-TV), Jerry Lewis MDA Labor Day Telethon

 • Board Member emeritus, Fort Smith Symphony Steering Committee